brtrdkeller/Assistance-UNSSC-courses/recommendations-report.md

 ### Skip links

 The skip link is referencing "#maincontent".
-But the "id" "maincontent" is apply is an empty `<div>` which is called `"user-notification"` in "page-outer".
+But the "id" "maincontent" is applying in an empty `<div>` which is called `"user-notification"` in "page-outer".
 So users are going to an empty area.
 The main content has been inserted in a `<section role="complementary">` region called `"block_unssctenantselector"`.

 The focus on activating the skip link is jumping to the end of page.
 Correction is required here, the focus should be made to land on the main heading or main content which here seems to be “The Blue line”.